bob-erdman/developer-dot/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/optional-fields.md

   <li class="next"><a href="/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/adjustment/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

 The Optional Fields object (<code>opt</code>) is a <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/key-value-pair/">Key/Value Pair</a> that allows you to include up to 10 custom fields for use in Reporting.
-The Optional Fields are not returned as part of the CalcTaxes response, but Optional Field 1 - Optional Field 10 can be included on reports generated in the <a class="dev-guide-link" href="https://communications.avalara.net">Customer Portal</a>.
+The Optional Fields are not returned as part of the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/calc-taxes-response/"><code>CalcTaxes</code> response</a>, but Optional Field 1 - Optional Field 10 can be included on reports generated in the <a class="dev-guide-link" href="https://communications.avalara.net">Customer Portal</a>.

-The Optional Fields object can be used in both the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/invoice/">Invoice</a> and <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/line-item/">LineItem</a> levels.
+Optional Fields can be used in both the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/invoice/">Invoice</a> and the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/line-item/">Line Item</a>.
 The 10 available <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/key-value-pair/">Key/Value pairs</a> can be spread across both the invoice and each line item individually.  <a class="dev-guide-link" href="#example">For example</a>:
 <ul class="dev-guide-list">
   <li>The <b>transaction</b> contains 1 Invoice and 5 LineItem objects</li>
   <li>The <b>Invoice</b> object contains Optional Fields keys 1 through 5</li>